-Unfortunately, you will have to accept that testing means also failing over and over until you win.
-This in itself can be a huge challenge.
+Unfortunately, you will have to accept that testing means failing repeatedly until you win.
+This in itself can be a considerable challenge.

 Adapting to Market and Technology Changes

-Markets change, not only in the real estate industry.
-They can switch from buyers markets to sellers markets and vice versa.
+Markets change, not only in the real estate industry, and they can switch from buyers’ markets to sellers’ markets and vice versa.

-And depending on the type of changes that are occuring, you might need to adapt your marketing strategy.
+And depending on the type of changes occurring, you might need to adapt your marketing strategy.

-Potential customers you could target before via a particular marketing channel, and a particular marketing message might not have the same need as before anymore.
+Potential customers you could target before via a particular marketing channel and a specific marketing message might not have the same need as before.